DLPietro/DLPietro.github.io/_posts/2025-08-14-python-Intro.md

 ---
 layout: post
-title: "📖 Day 1 – Python Intro & First Steps with Financial Data"
+title: "📖 Day 1 – Intro"
 date: 2025-08-14 18:45:26 +0200
 categories: roadmap
 tags: [python, roadmap, analytics]
 ---

-# Intro
+# First Steps with Financial Data with Python

 Today I started my journey into Python for Finance.
 The first step was to familiarize myself with the language basics and apply them immediately on financial datasets.